ElektraInitiative/libelektra/src/bindings/rust/README.md

 ## Build

 Depending on how you installed libelektra, you should use different ways to get the bindings.
-If you installed it with your package manager, you should use the crates from [crates.io](https://crates.io/).
-If you want to built libelektra locally, you should use the bindings that are built in the `build` directory.
+If you installed it with a package manager, you should use the crates from [crates.io](https://crates.io/).
+If built libelektra locally, you should use the bindings that are built in the `build` directory.

 ### Package Manager

-If you installed elektra via your package manager, you should use the [elektra](https://crates.io/crate/elektra) crate or [elektra-sys](https://crates.io/crate/elektra-sys) if you need the raw bindings directly.
+If you installed elektra via a package manager, you should use the [elektra](https://crates.io/crate/elektra) crate or [elektra-sys](https://crates.io/crate/elektra-sys) crate if you need the raw bindings.
 In this case you will need `libelektra` itself, as well as the development headers (often called `libelektra-dev`) for bindings generation.
 The `elektra-sys`, as well as the `elektra` crate have a feature called `pkg-config` that you can enable to find the installation of elektra and its headers.
 It is not enabled by default, but recommended and you can do so by adding `features = ["pkg-config"]` to the dependency section as seen below.
 The `pkg-config` utility has to be installed then.
 Your Cargo.toml dependencies might thus look like this

 ```toml